ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 git config --global core.editor "vim"
 ```

-After running the `git commit` command, depending on the default text editor you’re using, your terminal window should display a document ready for you to edit that will look similar to this:
+After running the `git commit` command, depending on the default text editor you’re using, your terminal window should display a document ready for you to edit that will be similar to this:

 ```
 [label GNU nano 2.0.6 File: …username/repository/.git/COMMIT_EDITMSG]